lwkchan/11ty-blog/src/posts/2023-02-16-css-has-realworld-example.md

 title: 'Dynamic layouts with the `:has` pseudo class'
 ---

-Today I came across a real-world example of using the new `:has` pseudo-class.
+Today I came across a real-world example of using the new [`:has` pseudo-class](https://developer.mozilla.org/en-US/docs/Web/CSS/:has).

-My designer colleague wanted to make a page layout with a dynamic width:
+My designer colleague wanted to make a page layout with a dynamic width.
+This is useful because, when the table is small, the table can stay the same width as other content on different pages.
+However, if the table contains a lot of information, then our layout can expand so that the page has enough space to display its contents.

+The criteria I have set for this example are:
 - if the page has a table with less than 5 columns, the page container should have a max width
 - if the page has a table with 5 columns or more, the page container should be 100%, spanning across its parent container